DavidTelenko/markdowned/IT/Notes/Vim.md

 - `J` join lines (removes \n in the end)
 - `K` info about token under cursor (lsp help / man)

+- `L` to the end of the line (custom)
+- `A` to the end of the line and go to insert mode
+- `0` to the start of the line (custom)
+- `H` to the first printable character of the line
+- `I` to the first printable character of the line and go to insert mode

 - `{line}gg` to go to specific line
 - `<leader>sa` to swap parameters (custom treesitter mapping)